-The root cause analysis process is driven by the "Incident, Cause, Analysis Method" (ICAM) using the MINICAM Investigations Guide.
+The root cause analysis process is driven by BHP Billiton's "Incident, Cause, Analysis Method" (ICAM) using the MINICAM Investigations Guide.
+This is tracked once entered into First Priority System.

-Investigation findings of significant incidents are used in a proactive manner to communicate learning's site wide at the Ekati Diamond Mine.
+Investigation findings of significant incidents are used in a proactive manner to communicate learning's not only internally at EKATI but externally to the BHPB Corporate Significant Incident website for distribution to all BHPB sites.